Course - Industrial markets and forecast - IDS4001

 Mathematics and statistics for economists / engineers at bachelor level.

-Several articles and book on Financial Forecasting
+Several articles and one handbook on Econometric Forecasting

 Credits: 7.5 SP